Pay and display car park for 80 vehicles priced at £2.00 for 4 hours, or £3.00 all day. Level access to visitor centre.

 How accessible is the cavern?

 Wheelchair users can access the main chamber of the cave which is 100 metres/300ft long unassisted.
 There are a total of 28 steps along the remaining cave path, 14 up and 14 down.
 The longest descent is 10 steps which lead to the final chamber 300metres/1000ft from the entrance.
 Groups return along the same route.
-Our staff are trained and experienced, please let us know if you need any assistance with your visit to Poole’s Cavern.
+Our staff are trained and experienced, please let us know if you need any assistance with your visit to Poole’s Cavern, prior to booking.

 There are dedicated car parking bays for blue badge holders and level access through the visitor centre.
 Toilet facilities are fully accessible.

 How do we see the cavern?

 Please use our online booking portal to see availability and book your tour.
 Guided tours of the cavern last approximately 45 minutes and begin at regular intervals throughout the day (seasonal variations).

 What will we need to wear?